ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/terminalIDE.md

 Tmux is a virtual terminal multiplexer that provides functionality for persistent terminal sessions that are re-attachable.
 It is an incredible userful tool for terminal-based work on remote systems.
 Major advantages of tmux are:

-1. Work in a terminal session cannot get lost due to internet disruptions or even when switching computers.
+* Work in a terminal session cannot get lost due to internet disruptions or even when switching computers.
-2. Detach and re-attach to a terminal session, allows to work from multiple computers at the same terminal session.
+* It power charges most termials with additional functionalities.

 An alternative virtual terminal muliplexer is screen (not covered here).
 It has similar functionalities as tmux.